mandreyel/experimental-freetures/README.md

 This repository encompasses an ongoing experiment in bringing a solely futures based Asio like framework to ESP devices running FreeRTOS (using [ESP-IDF](https://github.com/espressif/esp-idf)).

 It doesn't even work currently.
 Thus this repository is best regarded as a place for me to collect ideas, but not to actually deliver any working software, as I still have doubts as to whether this architecture would be a good fit for programming microcontrollers.
-The reason it's on github is so that I can access my ideas from other machines and perhaps share ideas with others.
+The reason it's on GitHub is so that I can access my ideas from other machines and perhaps share ideas with others.

-The motivation is to hopefully reduce the complexity inherent in communicating with unerliable harwarde by creating a well defined model of asynchronous execution.
+The motivation is to hopefully reduce the complexity inherent in communicating with unerliable hardware by creating a well defined model of asynchronous execution.

 ## Problems